 It is a requirement for all agencies to ensure that all staff, including volunteers, recruited to work with children and young people are properly selected and checked.
-At St Joseph's Preschool we ensure that we refer Policy 2.1.5 Safer Recruitment in this respect.
+At St Joseph's Nympsfield Out of School Club we ensure that we refer Policy 2.9 Safer Recruitment in this respect.